 Large Brazil mill favors ethanol over sugar for 2021/22 crop

-SAO PAULO, June 21 (Reuters) - Sao Martinho SA SMTO3.SA, a large Brazilian maker of sugar and ethanol, said on Monday it plans to produce more of the cane-based biofuel and less sugar from its 2021/22 crop.
+SAO PAULO/NEW YORK, June 22 (Reuters) - Sao Martinho SA SMTO3.SA, a large Brazilian maker of sugar and ethanol, said it plans to produce more of the cane-based biofuel and less sugar from its 2021/22 crop.

-Sao Martinho said it intends to use 58% of the cane to make ethanol, up from 53% for the last crop.
+Sao Martinho said late on Monday it intends to use 58% of the cane to make ethanol, up from 53% for the last crop.

 "We believe ethanol prices will stay at a higher level along the season compared to the previous crop, a result of higher oil prices and the recovery of fuel sales in Brazil," the company said.